18 Credits CERT3521/CERT2516, Academic Catalog 2025-2026

 Choose the following courses

-ECE 1205 Introduction to Early Childhood Education (3 Credits)
+ECE1205 Introduction to Early Childhood Education (3 credits)

 This course provides an overview of the early childhood field, including theories, philosophies, missions, and regulations.
 It examines the roles and responsibilities of professionals in a variety of career settings.
 (Prerequisite: None)

-ECE 1210 Child Growth and Development (3 Credits)
+ECE1210 Child Growth and Development (3 credits)

-ECE 1220 Health, Safety & Nutrition (3 Credits)
+ECE1220 Health, Wellness & Nutrition (3 credits)

 This course will guide the student in obtaining skills needed to establish and maintain a physically and psychologically safe and healthy learning environment for young children.
 Topics include preventing illness and accidents, handling emergencies, providing health, safety, and nutrition educational experiences, meeting children's basic nutritional needs, child abuse and, current health-related issues.
 This course does NOT include CPR or first aid certification.
 (Prerequisites: None)

-ECE 1230 Behavior Guidance (3 Credits)
+ECE1230 Behavior Guidance (3 credits)

-ECE 1240 Diverse Children and Family Relations (3 Credits)
+ECE1240 Diverse Children and Family Relations (3 credits)

-Examines how to work with many types of families.
+This course examines how to work with many types of families.
 Investigates the importance of the family/school partnership, study methods of effectively communicating with families, and identify community organizations and networks that support families.
 Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 (Prerequisites: None)

-ECE 1270 Creative Activities and Environments (3 Credits)
+ECE1270 Creative Activities and Environments (3 credits)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.